nokx5/golden-python/_sources/README.rst.txt

     # option a: develop with a local shell
     nix develop .#golden-python
+    # or
+    nix-shell . -A packages.x86_64-linux.golden-python

     # option b: build the local project
     nix build .#golden-python
+    # or
+    nix-build . -A packages.x86_64-linux.golden-python

 Option 2: Develop the software (supercharged 🛰️) ................................................

-You can enter the development supercharged environment.
+You can enter the supercharged development environment.

 .. code:: shell

     nix develop
+    # or
+    nix-shell . -A devShell.x86_64-linux

 Installation with pip
 =====================